MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-**SKAL SKRIVES OM**
+When we locally exectuted the code for testing, we typically used the --debug_mode in the input, meaning the datasize would be shrunk to 10% of the original size.
+When the code would outright produce errors when being run, we would debug either using Copilot or ChatGPT for error fixes and recommendations.
+Furthermore, we would typically also insert simple print statements, e.g., to check the size of tensors.

-When locally executing code we used the build in debugger in visual studio code and when this was not enought we used simple print statements.
-The debugging mode in visual studio is in general quite informative and helpfull when erros occured.
-When for example building images in google cloud a lot of errors occured.
-Hence debugging needed to be performed locally before building in cloud.
+When we got it to run locally, first then could we begin to export the functionality to Google Cloud.

-We used the inbuild tool from pytorch lightning for profiling the training, but we did not really do anything to improve the code based on the profilling.
-However we are avare that the code might be edible for improvements.
-For example, we considered saving the tokenized dataset, which would probably speed up the training processes, such that the tokenization is not necessary every time the training function is called.
+For profiling, we utilized the in-built tool from Pytorch Lightning to profile the training.
+However, we did not improve the coding based on the profiling, as we found it adequate in this project to just illustrate that profiling was possible.
+Nonetheless, the profiling did point us in directions on how to improve the code.

 ## Working in the cloud